malcommac/ScrollStackController/README.md

 ![](./architecture.png)

-- `ScrollStackContainer`: is a subclass of `UIViewController`.
+- `ScrollStackController `: is a subclass of `UIViewController`.
 You would to use it and add as a child controller of your view controller.
 This allows you to manage any child-controllers related events for each row you will add to the stack controller.
-- `ScrollStack`: the view of the `ScrollStackContainer` is a `ScrollStack`, a subclass of `UIScrollView` with an `UIStackView` which allows you to manage the layout of the stack.
+- `ScrollStack`: the view of the `ScrollStackController ` is a `ScrollStack`, a subclass of `UIScrollView` with an `UIStackView` which allows you to manage the layout of the stack.
 - Each row is a `ScrollStackRow`, which is a subclass of `UIView`.
 Inside there are two views, the `contentView` (a reference to managed `UIViewController`'s `view`) and the `separatorView`.
 A row strongly reference managed view controller, so you don't need to keep a strong reference by your own.
 - Separator view are subclass of `ScrollStackSeparator` class.